-Darwin Initiative Assessment of the Coastal Biodiversity of Anegada, British Virgin Islands - Project completed (2003-06)
+Darwin Initiative Assessment of the Coastal Biodiversity of Anegada, British Virgin Islands - COMPLETED (2006)

 Inflorescence of the Critically Endangered endemic tree, Acacia anegadensis (Leguminosae)